vk-candpython/linux-locker-research/README.md

 | OpenSUSE | `grub2-mkconfig -o /boot/grub2/grub.cfg` |
 | Void | `update-grub` or `grub-mkconfig` |

+**What it does:** Cross-distribution GRUB configuration generator — detects the distro and runs the appropriate command to regenerate grub.cfg with the modified `/etc/default/grub` settings.

 ### 4.2 update_initramfs() — Update Initramfs

 ```python